| Notes | Captain Bailey's MistakeWords: Charlie Ipcar and Judy Barrows ©2001 |

 With a cargo of lumber piled high on the deck;

-He skirted Nantucket with nary a fear,
+He skirted Cape Ann with nary a fear,

 And our crew gave a cheer as the Maine coast drew near.